 Gary Powell addresses some Frequently Asked Questions:

 There are many ways to meditate, and most will provide positive benefits to someone who starts and maintains a regular meditation practice.
-Legally Mindful uses sound technology to assist you in achieving these benefits more quickly and consistently than you will attain through a traditional meditative practice alone.
+Legally Mindful uses a proprietary sound-assisted technology to assist you in achieving these benefits more quickly and consistently than you will attain through a traditional meditative practice alone.

 Because I was able to get into a very relaxed state quickly and easily, I found myself more likely to set aside time to meditate regularly.
-In addition, Legally Mindful uses the proprietary sound patterns of Spatial Angle Modulation™ (SAM) technology to facilitate movement into a specific state, whether it be for deep relaxation, creativity or focused thinking.
+In addition, Legally Mindful uses a proprietary sound patterns in its sound-assisted meditation (SAM) exercises to facilitate movement into a specific state, whether it be for deep relaxation, creativity or focused thinking.
 There is a great deal of supportive research showing the benefit of using sound-assisted meditation techniques, some of which are accessible on the Resources page of the Legally Mindful website.

 Yes.
 Anyone can benefit from the tools provided and lessons revealed in the Legally Mindful exercises.
 These exercises provide you with practices that are easily adaptable to your day-to-day personal and professional lives.
 Once you train your mind to go into that “creative space” you will be able to go back there when you’re not tied to the exercise, even when you are in a meeting, during a stressful situation or when you need inspiration.